What Does Shingles Look Like?

 It’s not common for shingles to appear more than once, but it is possible.

 Not everyone who’s ever experienced chickenpox will experience shingles, but it’s not uncommon to experience both either.
 Try and get the shingles vaccine when you turn 60 to best protect yourself against the varicella-zoster virus.

-When you realize you have shingles, you should immediately see a doctor.
-There is no cure for shingles, but your doctor can prescribe a variety of medications and treatments to shorten the duration of the disease and alleviate the symptoms as well.
+When you realize you have shingles, you should immediately see a doctor for additional treatment advice.
+There is no single cure or treatment for shingles, but your doctor can prescribe a variety of medications and treatments to shorten the duration of the disease and alleviate the symptoms as well.